cornellsh/signal-ai/docs/signal_assistant_core.md

 *   **Requirement 8.1.8 (LLM Prompting):** The (potentially sanitized) plaintext user message (prompt) MUST be fed to the Enclave's LLM API Proxy/Client.

 ### 8.2 LLM Interaction Flow (Enclave to External LLM API)
-*   **Requirement 8.2.1 (Enclave Sends Prompt):** The Enclave's LLM API Proxy/Client MUST make a secure, authenticated call to the external LLM API, sending the PII-sanitized prompt over an encrypted channel (e.g., TLS).
+*   **Requirement 8.2.1 (Enclave Sends Prompt):** The Enclave's LLM API Proxy/Client MUST make a secure, authenticated call to the external LLM API, sending the fully PII-sanitized prompt over an encrypted channel (e.g., TLS).
 *   **Requirement 8.2.2 (External LLM Processing):** The external LLM API MAY process the prompt and generate a response.
 *   **Requirement 8.2.3 (LLM Response to Enclave):** The LLM API MUST return the response over the secure channel to the Enclave.
 The LLM response MUST exist in plaintext *only within the Enclave's memory*.